Hakke89/Hakke89/README.md

 - 👀 I’m looking for my first job as a developer
 - 🌳 I have knowledge of PHP, HTML, CSS, and JavaScript
 - 🌱 I’m currently learning React
+- ♟️ I love playing chess
-- ⚡ Fun fact: I’m also a musician
+- 🎵 Fun fact: I’m also a musician